 Manage API Keys (Admin)

 A site administrator can manage API keys generated on the server using the APIKey query.
-Link to it from the top of the username > API Keys
+Link to it from the top of the username > External Tool Settings

 You will see the keys that have been generated on this server, listed by username and displaying the time of creation as well as expiration (where applicable).
 Note that session keys